matthewcrews/blog/content/blog/2022/12/fast-enumeration-of-bitset/index.md

 tag: fsharp, performance
 ---

-> Note: This article is for the 2022 F# Advent Calendar
+> This article is for the 2022 F# Advent Calendar

+> Full code for article found [here](https://github.com/matthewcrews/FSharpPerformance/tree/main/BitSetEnumeration)

-In my work building the Aidos engine for Discrete Rate Simulation I often have to build custom collections to meet the performance requirements of the project.
-Don't get me wrong, many of the collections built into .NET are great but they are general purpose.
-General purpose collections must meet the requirements of many use cases.
-For the work that I do, I have a single use case in mind and performance is one of the critical features.
-If our engine isn't orders of magnitude faster than the competition, then we don't have a compelling product.
+While building the Aidos engine for Discrete Rate Simulation, I often have to build custom collections to meet the project's performance requirements.
+Don't get me wrong, many of the collections built into .NET are great, but they are general-purpose.
+General-purpose collections must meet the requirements of many use cases.
+I have a single use case in mind for my work, and performance is one of the critical features.
+If our engine isn't orders of magnitude faster than the competition, we don't have a compelling product.

-In Aidos I often need to track items that have changed during a time step of the simulation.
+In Aidos, I often need to track items that have changed during a time step of the simulation.
 I also track entities with an `int` that has been annotated with a Unit of Measure.
-This means an entity ends up being a `int<'EntityType>`.
-For my use case, I also cannot have duplicates so I need to maintain a distinct set of entities that have changed.
-One way to do this would be to use a HashSet.
-HashSets are built into .NET and provide `O(1)` insertion which you would think would be ideal for this use case.
+This means an entity ends up being an `int<'EntityType>`.
+I also cannot have duplicates for my use case, so I need to maintain a distinct set of entities that have changed.
+One way to do this would be to use a `HashSet`.
+HashSet is built into .NET and provides `O(1)` insertion, which you would think would be ideal for this use case.
 The downside to a `HashSet` is that its memory will be allocated on the heap.
 If you have to create a `HashSet` for every iteration of a hot loop, this can cause excess GC pressure.

-Instead what I use is a custom `BitSet`. `BitSet` is a struct which wraps an array of `uint64` which acts as a bit array that I manually manage.
-The .NET runtime has a `BitArray` class but it does not provide the API I needed for my use cases.
-I wanted to be able to iterate through all of the set bits and call a function with the index of the set bit as an argument.
+Instead, what I use is a custom `BitSet`. `BitSet` is a struct that wraps an array of `uint64,` which acts as a bit array that I manually manage.
+The .NET runtime has a `BitArray` class, but it does not provide the API I need for my use cases.
+I need to iterate through all the set bits and call a function with the index of the set bit as an argument.

-One of the advantages of the `BitSet` approach over `HashSet` is that the array use by the `BitSet` can be allocated from an `ArrayPool` which means that `BitSet` will never increase GC pressure or take up room on the heap.
+One of the advantages of the `BitSet` approach over `HashSet` is that the array used by the `BitSet` can be allocated from an `ArrayPool`, which means that `BitSet` will never increase GC pressure or take up room on the heap.
 The other is that it is faster than `HashSet` for iterating through the set bits using the `BitSet.iter` function.

 Here is the definition of the `BitSet` type: